Stella Chinyelu Okoli: Career

 Prior to the establishment of Emzor Pharmaceutical, Stella Okoli had worked in several pharmaceutical firms including Middlesex Hospital, London, Boots the Chemists Limited and Pharma-Deko.

 In January 1977, Stella Okoli started Emzor Pharmaceutical with the initial name "Emzor Chemists Limited" as a small pharmacy retail shop in Somolu, Lagos State.
 Emzor Pharmaceutical has since become one of the leading pharmaceutical companies in Nigeria with over 50 products since its incorporation in 1984.

 A current member of the Economic Summit of Nigeria and the Health Matters Advisory Board of Nigeria, Stella Okoli currently serves as the Vice President of Manufacturers Association of Nigeria and the Nigerian Association of Chambers of Commerce, Industry, Mines and Agriculture has served as Chairman of the Pharmaceutical Manufacturers Group and the Manufacturers Association of Nigeria.

 Philanthropy

 After the death of her son Chike Okoli in 2005, Stella Okoli started the Chike Okoli Foundation in 2006 as a non-profit organisation founded with the aim of fighting against poverty and diseases by raising awareness on cardiovascular diseases.
 She also runs the Chike Okoli Centre for Entrepreneurial Studies.

 Awards and certification

 Stella Okoli obtained her West African School Certificate in 1964 at Ogidi Girls’ Secondary School Ogidi, in Anambra State.

 She furthered her education by travelling to the United Kingdom where she got her Bachelor of Pharmacy BPharm(Hons) from University of Bradford, UK in 1969.
-In 1971, she earned a Masters in Biopharmaceuticals from the University of London, Chelsea College.
+In 1971, she earned a master's in biopharmaceuticals from the University of London, Chelsea College.